Alachua County ARES

 HT With Speaker Mic Most speaker-mics have a spiffy connector to hold the cable and keep it from pulling loose from the HT.
 If yours doesn't, or it breaks, a twist-tie works fine.

 An earbud is an excellent way to hear the radio in very noisy environments, like races, with a set of ear muffs over them.
-Conversely, the ear bud is great when people around you quiet and you're trying not to disturb them, like in a shelter.
+Conversely, the ear bud is great when people around you are quiet and you're trying not to disturb them, like in a shelter.
 Ear-Bud and Lapel-Mic

 HT With Ear-Bud The earbud and lapel microphone are also less obtrusive when worn correctly, so you can be less visually distracting when that is appropriate.